eddmann/eddmann.github.io/_posts/2013/2013-12-28-least-significant-digit-lsd-radix-sort-in-java.md

 ---
 layout: post
-title: "Least Significant Digit (LSD) Radix Sort in Java"
+title: 'Least Significant Digit (LSD) Radix Sort in Java'
-meta: "Radix sort using an iterative bucket and queue implementation."
+meta: 'Discover how to implement a queue-based Least Significant Digit (LSD) Radix Sort in Java with detailed code examples and explanations.'
+tags: java algorithm
 ---

-Radix sort is a O(digits·keys) sorting algorithm which relies on integer key grouping to successfully process and naturally order the specified data set.
+Radix sort is an O(digits·keys) sorting algorithm that relies on grouping integer keys to efficiently process and naturally order the specified dataset.
-Basing the sort on structure and positional notation, many other data types which can be represented in integer form (i.e. ASCII characters) can take advantage of the algorithm.
+Based on structure and positional notation, many other data types that can be represented in integer form (e.g. ASCII characters) can benefit from the algorithm.
-Sorting occurs by acting on the comparison between item digits in the same position.
+Sorting occurs by comparing digits in the same position of the items.
-Two alternative version of the algorithm exists, both tackling the problem from the opposite direction.
+Two alternative versions of the algorithm exist, each tackling the problem from the opposite direction.
-In this post I will be describing an iterative lowest significant digit implementation which as the name hints at, starts processing from the right most digit position.
+In this post, I will describe an iterative least significant digit implementation which, as the name suggests, begins processing from the right-most digit position.
-This implementation results in a [stable](http://en.wikipedia.org/wiki/Stable_sort#Stability) sort, where as the other implementation, tackles the most significant digit first and can not make such guarantees.
+This implementation results in a [stable](http://en.wikipedia.org/wiki/Stable_sort#Stability) sort, whereas the other implementation, which tackles the most significant digit first, cannot guarantee stability.
-In a stable sorting algorithm the initial ordering of equal keys is left unchanged in the result.
+In a stable sorting algorithm, the initial ordering of equal keys remains unchanged in the result.

 <!--more-->

 ```java